 6. Hand Saws

 A hand saw, as opposed to a power saw, is often made to be a traditional manual saw that can be used with one hand.
-Among the types of hand saws, this is the most common you can find.
+There are many types of hand saws depending on what your task is.
 They are small and lightweight, making them easy to maneuver and control.

 Hand saws are ideal for cutting small pieces of wood, such as dowels, molding, and trim.
 They're also useful for making quick, rough cuts in larger wood chunks.
 Additionally, these are particularly helpful for making cuts on delicate materials or in small areas.